godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_vector3>`  **get_euler**  **(** **)**

-Assuming that the matrix is a proper rotation matrix (orthonormal matrix with determinant +1), return Euler angles (in the XYZ convention: first Z, then Y, and X last).
-Returned vector contains the rotation angles in the format (third,second,first).
+Assuming that the matrix is a proper rotation matrix (orthonormal matrix with determinant +1), return Euler angles (in the YXZ convention: first Z, then X, and Y last).
+Returned vector contains the rotation angles in the format (X-angle, Y-angle, Z-angle).

 .. _class_Basis_get_orthogonal_index: